genestack/user-tutorials/source/guide/Introduction_features.rst

 Genestack is a data-centred platform.
 We believe your data should be harmonized, searchable and well-managed, so that you can use it over and over again.
 This is why we have invested so much of our time into our data and metadata management system.
-When using the platform you’ll notice excel-like import templates that allow users to specify required metainfo fields; a context-sensitive metadata editor with ontology autosuggest support; rapid access to private, shared and public
+When using the platform you will notice excel-like import templates that allow users to specify required metainfo fields; a context-sensitive metadata editor with ontology autosuggest support; rapid access to private, shared and public